 - The fontanelle (soft spot on the top of the head) appears sunken.

-If you suspect baby is overheating, with or without any of these symptoms, get some medical advice (source).
+If you suspect your baby is overheating, with or without any of these symptoms, get some medical advice.

 Some Do’s and Don’ts

-We have already mentioned this, but it’s an important point: Don’t use a blanket to shade a stroller.
-While it might keep the sun off, it will also keep the heat in and lead to baby getting too hot.
+We have already mentioned this, but it’s important: Don’t use a blanket to shade a stroller.
+While it might keep the sun off, it will also keep the heat in, leading to your baby getting too hot.

 Don’t go out in the midday sun.
 Try to time your trips for when it’s cooler in the morning or the afternoon.